Tidal heating in detached double white dwarf binaries: Discussion

 \subsection{The observed double white dwarf population with eclipsing methods}

 Here we discuss subtleties and speculate about calculating the number distribution $N(f)$ of short period DWDBs given by Equation~(\ref{eq:NZTF}).
 There, the intrinsic number density in gravitational wave frequency $f$ space $N(>f) \propto f^{-8/3}$.
 This ignores the chirp mass distribution, but we note that it seems sharply peaked at $0.3M_\odot$ in Table~\ref{tab:binaries}.
 Then for characterising the electromagnetic (EM) selection effects, the eclipsing probability of a binary is $\left( R_1+R_2 \right)/a \propto \left( R_1+R_2 \right) f^{2/3} (m_1 + m_2)^{-1/3}$.
 Ignoring the mass ratio dependence, and radius of the primary, the detection probability by eclipsing scales by a factor of $R_1 f^{2/3}$.
 Assuming a fixed $R_1$ for each binary during its time in the mHz band (no tidal heating), the number distribution in EM becomes $N(>f) \propto f^{-2}$.
 We expect the eclipsing white dwarf population to follow this power law, where for large enough $N$ we expect to see 9 times as many binaries at 1~mHz compared to 3~mHz.
-It is therefore surprising that the eclipsing binary population of nine ELM DWDBs in Table~\ref{tab:binaries} may be uniformly populated between 3-5~mHz. \\
+It is therefore surprising that the eclipsing binary population of nine ELM DWDBs in Table~\ref{tab:binaries} may be uniformly populated between {1--5~mHz (range of $f$ in Table~\ref{tab:binaries}).
+This should make the dashed parts of the observed population $N_\mathrm{ZTF}$ in Figure~\ref{fig:NZTF} flatter.
+In fact, this apparent dearth of lower frequency binaries with J0651--like ELM WD temperatures was pointed out in \cite{Piro2011}, when the sample size was much smaller.} \\

 In Figure~\ref{fig:3-panel} and \ref{fig:J1539} it is clear that tidal heating generally is more efficient for larger frequency $f$.
 Equivalently, tidal heating is more efficient with larger eclipsing probabilities, since $f\propto a^{-3/2}$.
 This is because of two interdependent effects.
 First, the radius $R_1$ for each binary increases during the mHz band according to Equation~(\ref{eq:RMTPanei}) as it is heated by Equation~(\ref{eq:dT1dt}).
 Second, the rate of heating by Equation~(\ref{eq:dT1dt}) increases with larger $f$ anyway, since the separation $a$ is smaller.
 This additional selection effect of larger average $R_1$ with increasing $f$ should be included in $N(f)$, since larger $R_1$ results in larger luminosities.
 In this case, the observable volume could be frequency dependent, on average.
 For example, by employing our tidal heating model in a simulated Milky Way DWDB population (mass ratios, component masses, and binary formation frequencies), the $R_1$ dependence on $f$ can be estimated. \\